thorwebdev/captions.events/SCRIBE_SETUP.md

    - Uses the `useScribe` hook from `@elevenlabs/react`
    - Captures audio from the microphone
    - Receives partial and final transcripts in real-time
+   - Detects language using Chrome's Language Detector API
-   - Saves final transcripts to Supabase
+   - Saves final transcripts with language_code to Supabase

 3. **Viewer Interface**
    - Subscribes to Supabase realtime updates